 The NHTSA estimates that 8,000+ car accidents every year can be attributed to tire blowouts.
-A tire blowout refers to a situation in which a tire loses air rapidly and explosively, resulting in a loss of control over the vehicle.
-The tire can quickly deflate as it loses air, placing the vehicle at an increased risk for a rollover.
+A tire blowout refers to a situation in which a tire loses air rapidly, resulting in a loss of control over the vehicle.
+The tire can quickly deflate, placing the vehicle at an increased risk for a rollover.
 When a vehicle has a defective tire, this may significantly compromise a driver's ability to maneuver the vehicle.
 This may lead to a single-vehicle or multi-vehicle collision that leaves drivers, passengers, and even nearby pedestrians or bicyclists seriously injured.

 Causes of Tire Blowouts: Dangerous Defects

-Over the past decade, millions of tires have been recalled in the United States, all of them manufactured by some of the country's most reputed companies.
-These recalls have been linked to defective design that causes tread separation, which is the major reason for a tire blow out.
+Over the past decade, millions of tires have been recalled in the U.S., all of them manufactured by some of the country's most reputed companies.
+These recalls have been linked to defective design that causes tread separation, which is the major reason for a tire blowout.
 Tires are manufactured by integrating several plies or layers.
-When the design to make these layers stick to one another is defective, it causes the tread to separate while the vehicle is running.
+When the design to make these layers stick to one another is defective, it causes the tread to separate.
 Tread separation can also be the result of using weak adhesives.
 Tires that are manufactured in an unsafe facility and exposed to moisture during the production process may also have improperly adhered treads.